AlexParker82/book_search_engine/README.md

   - [Questions](#questions)

 ## Description
 Full stack application for saving books.
 Ability to create an account with your email, username, and password.
-You can then search for cooks, then add and delete your books  App was converted to use GraphQL instead of RESTful API.
+You can then search for books, then add and delete your books.
+The app was converted to use GraphQL instead of RESTful API.

 ## Installation
 npm run install